gatlex/ostrut/README.md

 Matryoshka Limit
 ----------------

-You already saw that `ostrut` can also handle nested containers.
-For very deep structures, this might get confusing and a rought outline of the first few level might suffice.
+You already saw that `ostrut` can handle nested containers.
+For very deep structures, this might get confusing and a rough outline of the first few level might suffice.
 This is where a nesting limit (aka matryoshka limit) enters the game (`cpx` being the complex nested data structure from the above example):
 ```c++
 std::cout << ostrut::nesting_limit(2) << cpx << std::endl;
 // Outputs: [([1, 2, 3], {"Hello" : [..], "World" : [..]}), ([4, 5, 6], {"Dlrow" : [..], "Olleh" : [..]})]